kkralik/freeCodeCamp_projects/time-calculator/README.md

 * My code in the provided test settings: https://replit.com/@kkralik/boilerplate-time-calculator-1#time_calculator.py

 ## Brief description:
-The code contains a method add_time, which says what time will it be when provided number of hours passes from the initial time.
+The code contains a function add_time, which says what time will it be when provided number of hours passes from the initial time.

 example: